Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 -----------------

 Pay attention to correctly constructing the power supply wiring.
-Incorrect wiring can damage the LED pixels.
+Incorrect wiring can damage the hardware!.

 Start the wiring with the 95cm cable.
-It will connect the power supply to the last connected LED pixels.
+It will connect the later power supply to the last connected LED pixels.
 Take two 2-wire clamps and connect one to the :led-pixel-red:`red` LED pixel wire and one on to the :led-pixel-blue:`blue` LED pixel wire.
 The :led-pixel-blue:`blue` wire will be connected with the :power-black:`black` power supply wire.
 The :led-pixel-red:`red` wire of the pixels will be connected with the :power-red:`red` wire of the power supply.
-After that install it the 95cm power supply cable as depicted in the following picture.
+The installed 95cm power supply cable is depicted in the following picture.

 .. image:: /Images/Kits/kit_blinkenlights_wago_2x_connected_350.jpg